skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 The battle with the wizard begins.
 The wizard casts magic missile at the them.
 Eomer and Skeeve fight him.
 Thu'fir picks up one of the kids and runs from the room with him.
-Skeeve has been seriously wounded by the magic missles, but summons his strength and casts lightning on the wizard.
+Skeeve has been seriously wounded by the magic missiles, but summons his strength and casts lightning on the wizard.
 The wizard is thrown back, badly injured.
 He responds by hitting Skeeve with an acid attack.
 The acid splashes all over him, and he passes out.